Exhibition Place: Food Building

+The Modernist building was the first embodiment of this architectural movement on the CNE grounds.
+Compared to the Pure Food Building, the contemporary building featured higher ceilings and wider aisles, to enable better circulation and comfort for CNE guests.
+The Food Building's Modernist features include its windowless walls, white pre-cast panels with a broomed finish on the face, and troweled borders.
+The Food Building was designed to showcase the products of Canada's food industry, from Laura Secord chocolates to Maple Leaf meats, and Red Rose tea, all of whom had permanent booths in the building.

+When the Food Building opened, an 80 ft stainless-steel pylon graced the south entrance of the building.
+The inspiration for the pylon came from Trylon, a signature structure at the 1939 World's Fair in New York City.
+The needle was an integral part of the new Food Building's design.
+However, over time, rust and decay eroded the tall pylon and it was dismantled in 1975.

 Queen Elizabeth Building

 The Queen Elizabeth Building complex (1956) was originally named the Women's Building but was rededicated to the new Queen of Canada.
 The building is composed of three sections: the two-storey administration building, the Queen Elizabeth Theatre, and a one-storey exhibition hall.
 The structure is clad in brick and the roof is of a unique folded-plate cast-concrete design.
 It was designed by architect Peter Dickinson and architectural firm Page + Steele Inc. It was renamed in honour of a royal visit.

 The offices were once occupied by the CNE Association and Board.
 The theatre, which has 1300 seats, has been used for radio, variety, and fashion shows and hosts stage productions and concerts.
-The exhibition hall, which is a large uninterrupted exhibit space is used year-round and is home to arts, crafts, and hobbies displays during the CNE.
+The exhibition hall, which is a large uninterrupted exhibit space is used year-round and is home to arts, crafts, and hobby vendor displays during the CNE.